Medical Reviewer

 Amanda Stevens, B.S.

-Tramadol is an opioid-based medication prescribed to alleviate pain.[1]
+Tramadol is a synthetic opioid medication prescribed to alleviate pain.[1]
 While effective for relief, tramadol also carries a potential for abuse and dependence, as its opioid properties can lead to euphoria and a sense of relaxation.

 Tramadol withdrawal, like that of other opioids, can pose significant challenges to those who have developed a dependence.[2]
 When abruptly discontinued or reduced in dosage, you may experience a range of withdrawal symptoms, and managing the withdrawal process requires careful medical supervision and support to mitigate symptoms to promote a safe transition toward recovery.